-Relationship between Chronic Back Pain & Depression
+Relationship Between Chronic Back Pain & Depression

 Chronic back pain directly affects your quality of life.
-The feeling of helplessness and reduction in mobility can gradually drag you down into a state of permanent sadness and even lead to depression.
+The feeling of helplessness and reduction in mobility can gradually drag you down into a state of permanent sadness and even can lead to depression.

 Experts say that all pain, if it’s chronic, directly affects a person’s emotional state.
-In the case of back problems, it’s without a doubt one of the most disabling types of chronic pain.
+In the case of back problems, it’s without a doubt one of the most disabling types of pain.

 That’s why it’s important to find the right way to improve your quality of life as much as possible.
 Physical pain that persists day after day can become the enemy that robs you of your happiness.

 Chronic and persistent pain is usually associated with arthritis, migraines, lupus, and of course, back troubles.
 When you experience your symptoms for 10 to 15 consecutive days over a period of five or six months, you are having what’s known as “chronic pain.”

 Something to keep in mind is that according to a survey by the American Academy of Pain Medicine, only 58% of people find relief from drugs that are marketed for symptoms of chronic back pain.